-The medical billing and coding field is a highly specialized field suitable for those who wish to have a fulfilling career in healthcare but don’t necessarily want to engage in activities that require dealing with and taking care of patients in a direct manner.
+The medical billing and coding field is a highly specialized field suitable for those who wish to have a fulfilling career in healthcare but want to avoid engaging in activities that require dealing with and taking care of patients in a direct manner.

 As with most fields in healthcare, being a medical biller and coder requires utmost accuracy.
-On the whole, the job is mainly geared towards ensuring the proper recording of patients’ health services, diagnoses, and clinical procedures.
+Overall, the job is mainly geared towards properly recording patients’ health services, diagnoses, and clinical procedures.

 Another closely related but slightly different field to medical billing and coding is the health information technician field.
-While health information technicians do often take on the tasks of medical billing and coding, they also perform additional functions which are not necessarily part of a medical biller and coder’s area of expertise.
+While health information technicians often perform medical billing and coding tasks, they also perform additional functions that are not necessarily part of a medical biller and coder’s area of expertise.

 Medical Billing and Coding Duties

-It is the job of a medical biller and coder to carefully perform the following functions:
+It is the job of a medical biller and coder to perform the following functions carefully:

-Record key data for future retrieval and analysis
+- Record critical data for future retrieval and analysis

-Employ the appropriate classification systems regarding codes for patient data analysis
+- Employ the proper classification systems regarding codes for patient data analysis

-Review clinical recording for absolute accuracy and completeness
+- Review clinical recordings for absolute accuracy and completeness

-As mentioned earlier, being in the medical billing and coding field allows the luxury of not having to directly deal with patients, although there is still a need for constant communication with nurses and other healthcare workers to ensure smooth transfer of key information regarding patients’ health.
+As mentioned earlier, being in the medical billing and coding field allows the luxury of not dealing directly with patients.
+However, there is still a need for constant communication with nurses and other healthcare workers to ensure a smooth transfer of crucial information regarding patients’ health.

 Accreditations for Medical Billing & Coding

-To qualify for a medical billing and coding assignment, one would typically need a postsecondary certificate or associate degree.
+One would typically need a postsecondary certificate or associate degree to qualify for a medical billing and coding assignment.
 Additionally, one would also have to acquire appropriate professional certification.

-The American Health Information Management Association clarifies that an associate degree paves way for more opportunities, but of course, a postsecondary certificate is great for faster workforce entry.
+The American Health Information Management Association clarifies that an associate degree paves the way for more opportunities, but a postsecondary certificate is great for faster workforce entry.

-It is also worth iterating the importance of accreditation when it comes to choosing a program.
-A lot of employers and organizations will only consider your candidacy if you have an accredited degree.
+It is also worth iterating the importance of accreditation when choosing a program.
+Many employers and organizations will only consider your candidacy if you have an accredited degree.

-Accreditations are usually spread across national, regional and programmatic levels.
-An accredited school or institution will typically have this information on their website, but it never hurts to verify for yourself.
+Accreditations are usually spread across national, regional, and programmatic levels.
+An accredited school or institution typically has this information on its website, but it always helps to verify for yourself.

 Offline Programs for Medical Billing and Coding

-Training schools for medical coders and billers vary significantly, particularly in their mode of teaching.
-For those with a particular interest in brick-and-mortar institutions and face-to-face learning, we touch on some of the most pertinent options below.
+Training schools for medical coders and billers vary significantly, particularly in their teaching mode.
+For those interested in brick-and-mortar institutions and face-to-face learning, we discuss some of the most pertinent options below.

-The medical coder//biller certificate at Santa Fe offers postsecondary credential for entry-level candidates, and also provides full-time and part time options.
-The program is located at Gainesville, Florida, and costs $77 for every credit hour for district residents.
+- The medical coder and biller certificate at Santa Fe offers entry-level candidates post-secondary credentials and provides full-time and part-time options.
+The program is located in Gainesville, Florida, and costs $77 for every credit hour for district residents.

-Lastly, Coppin State University offers a Bachelor of Science degree in Health Information Management.
-The program is highly successful and many of its students boast of a high employment rate.
+- Lastly, Coppin State University offers a Bachelor of Science in Health Information Management.
+The program is highly successful, and many students boast a high employment rate.
 The program costs $395 per unit for fees and tuition.

 Online Programs for Medical Billing and Coding

-Since medical billing and coding is a highly computer friendly field, there are quite a few options around for those looking to gain proficiency and appropriate certificates online.
-Here’s an overview of some of the very best options in this regard.
+Since medical billing and coding are highly computer-friendly, many options exist for those looking to gain proficiency and appropriate certificates online.
+Here’s an overview of some of the best prospects in this regard.

 - Albany State University offers an online associate of science degree in health information technology.
-The program accommodates a large array of career specializations under health information technology including health data analysis, patient information coordination, and physician practice management.
+The program accommodates various career specializations under health information technology, including health data analysis, patient information coordination, and physician practice management.

 It costs $118 for every credit.

-Lastly in the online certification category is the online certificate in medical billing and coding from none other than Drexel University.
+- Lastly, in the online certification category is the online medical billing and coding certificate from Drexel University.
 They offer a six-course postsecondary certificate that can be completed a hundred percent online.

 The campus is located in Philadelphia and costs $834 for every credit hour.